 You might see the following additional items in your monthly bill.

 Charges for Cloud Monitoring in VM solutions

-Vendors might offer trials of their software on Google Cloud Marketplace, during which you can use the software without paying for the license.
-During the trial, you pay only for the infrastructure that you use.
+You can sign up for software trials from Cloud Marketplace, during which you can use the software without paying for the license.
+During the trial, you pay only for the Google Cloud infrastructure that you use.
 For each solution, you can sign up for one trial for every billing account.

-Trials include a trial period and usage credit, set by the vendor.
+Trials include a trial period and usage credit, set by the provider.
 Your trial ends when you reach the credit limit, or when the trial period expires, whichever comes first.